djlint/djlint-vscode/README.md

 - Linting does not work on Windows if there are non-ASCII characters in the file.
 Solution - update `djLint` to version 1.1.1 or higher.

+- The file content is duplicated after formatting.
+This is a bug of `djLint` v1.12.1, install another version.

 ## Disclaimer

 This extension is not affiliated with the authors of [djLint](https://djlint.com).